hellonico/niclojure/texten/07_Media.md

 @@@ ruby 10_quil.clj @@@

-Note the decor set to false, that hides most of the uglyness of the Window borders.
+Note the decor set to false, that hides most of the ugliness of the Window borders.

 And all the [examples](https://github.com/quil/quil/tree/master/examples/gen_art) you have ever dreamed from the Generative Art book have been implemented in Clojure/Quil.